python-rope/pylsp-rope/README.md

 - Extract variable including similar statements
 - Extract global variable including similar statements

-This refactoring works by triggering CodeAction when selecting a Python expression.
+When CodeAction is triggered and the cursor is on a expression, extract that expression into a variable.
 Optionally, similar statements can also be extracted.

 ### Inline

-This refactoring works by triggering CodeAction when the cursor is on a resolvable Python identifier.
+When CodeAction is triggered and the cursor is on a resolvable Python variable, replace all calls to that method with the method body.

 ### Use function

-This refactoring works by triggering CodeAction when the cursor is on the function name of a `def` statement.
+When CodeAction is triggered and the cursor is on the function name of a `def` statement, try to replace code whose AST matches the selected function with a call to the function.

 ### Method to method object

-This refactoring works by triggering CodeAction when the cursor is on the function name of a `def` statement.
+When CodeAction is triggered and the cursor is on the function name of a `def` statement, create a callable class to replace that method.
+You may want to inline the method afterwards to remove the indirection.

 ### Convert local variable to field

-This refactoring works by triggering CodeAction when the cursor is on a local variable.
+When CodeAction is triggered wand the cursor is on a local variable inside a method, convert that local variable to an attribute.

 ### Organize import

-This refactoring works by triggering CodeAction anywhere.
+Trigger CodeAction anywhere in a Python file to organize imports.

 ### Introduce parameter

-This refactoring works by triggering CodeAction when the cursor is selecting a Python identifier, including attribute access.
+When CodeAction is triggered and the cursor is selecting a Python variable or attribute, make that variable/attribute a parameter.

 ### Generate code